squidfunk/mkdocs-material/docs/setup/setting-up-a-blog.md

 [`categories_url_format`](#+blog.categories_url_format){ #+blog.categories_url_format }

 :   :octicons-milestone-24: Default: `category/{slug}` – This option specifies
-    the format string that is used for the URL of the category index, and can be used to localize the URL:
+    the format string that is used for the URL of a category index, and can be used to localize the URL:

     === ":material-link: blog/category/:material-dots-horizontal:/"